-Spreads tend to start with equal payouts on each side, which will then be subject to line movements if most of the money is being wagered on one team.
+Spreads tend to start with equal payouts on each side, which will then be subject to line movements if bettors wager most of the money on one team.

 If enough wagers are coming in on one side, bookmakers will shift the spread, itself.
 So, if the public was betting New York a ton, the spread could drop to only -17 in favor of the Warriors, or lower.

-While the spread can make the most imbalanced games interesting, it can also result in unsatisfying endings.
-Using the previous example, if the Warriors beat the Knicks 122-104 as 18-point favorites, then the game would result in a “push” (i.e. a tie): neither side wins and everyone who bet that spread gets their wager back.
+While the spread can make the most imbalanced games exciting, it can also result in unsatisfying endings.
+Using the previous example, if the Warriors beat the Knicks 122-104 as 18-point favorites, then the game would result in a “push” (i.e. a tie).
+Neither side wins and everyone who bet that spread gets their wager back.
 Pushes aren’t ideal for anyone, especially bookmakers, who make no vig on those bets.